Vincent Iorio: Professional

-Iorio was reassigned to the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears, on May 4 for the remainder of the 2021–22 season.
-Iorio appeared in 53 regular-season games with the Hershey Bears before being called up to the Capitals on March 3, 2023.
-He subsequently made his NHL debut the following night against the San Jose Sharks and recorded his first NHL point, an assist, while skating 14:48 of ice time.
+Iorio was reassigned to the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears, on May 4, 2022, for the remainder of the 2021–22 season.
+He appeared in 53 games with the Hershey Bears before being called up to the Capitals on March 3, 2023.
+Iorio subsequently made his NHL debut the following night against the San Jose Sharks and recorded his first NHL point, an assist, while skating 14:48 of ice time.

-Iorio made his postseason debut in Game 1 of the 2024 Stanley Cup playoffs against the New York Rangers.
+Iorio made his NHL playoffs' debut in game 1 of the 2024 Stanley Cup playoffs against the New York Rangers.
 However, he was injured in the second period and was forced to leave the game.
-Iorio missed over a month of game-play to recover before rejoining the Hershey Bears for the second round of the Calder Cup playoffs.
+Iorio missed over a month of playing to recover before rejoining the Hershey Bears for the second round of the Calder Cup playoffs.

-On October 16, 2025, Iorio was waived by the Capitals and subsequently claimed by the San Jose Sharks.
-He made his Sharks debut the next day against the Utah Mammoth.
+At the start of the 2025–26 season, on October 16, 2025, Iorio was waived by the Capitals and subsequently claimed by the San Jose Sharks.
+He made his Sharks' debut the next day against the Utah Mammoth.
+Iorio made 21 appearances with the Sharks, collecting three assists, before he was returned to waivers and claimed by the New York Rangers on January 31, 2026.

+Personal life

+Iorio serves as a stunt double for Belmont Cameli in the 2026 Amazon Prime Video series Off Campus.